On a new geometric homology theory and an application in categorical Gromov-Witten theory

 \end{theorem} In particular, if $P$ is restricted to be a manifold with corners, we get a sub-complex of geometric chain complex.
 We denote it by $GC^m_*(X,Q)$. \begin{corollary} The homology groups of $GC^m_*(X,Q)$ are isomorphic to singular homology groups, i.e.

 \end{corollary} This corollary is perhaps more interesting for some readers.
-After completion of the ideas and methodology used in the paper, we are aware that it has previously appeared in \cite{cd} which also relied on triangulations theory.
-However no more details are given there except pointing out some references.
-The theorem \eqref{main_thm} is somewhat surprising.
+After completion of the ideas and methodologies used in the paper, we are aware that this corollary has previously appeared in \cite{cd} with the proof also being based on triangulations theory.
+And we then partially refer to their definition of chains in our paper.
+However, no any detail is provided there except for pointing out some references.
+To me, strictly speaking, the result there should also be formulated in topological form as we did above, which is due to the reason that triangulation is only of topological nature but smooth manifolds is known that they may have different smooth structures corresponding to the same topology.
+The usefulness of this kind of new homology theory is already clearly shown in their paper (\cite{cd}), which we are delighted to see.
+We remark that the triangulation theory of differentiable manifolds (or with boundary) has already been a classical topic in topology in its early era, and its development is a long history.
+One direction of generalization of this theory is to smooth closed orbifolds (\cite{ppt}), this is already completely nontrivial.
+This paper takes a further step towards smooth orbifolds with corners that is also nontrivial.
+The theorem \ref{main_thm} is somewhat surprising.
 In \cite{vhz}, Voronov et al. made a remark on this property.